- Cancer bush

 For Healthcare Professionals

 Sutherlandia frutescens is a shrub native to South Africa and the coast of West Africa.
-This plant and its related species have been used by the locals as medicine to treat diabetes, chicken pox, and external wounds.
+This plant and its related species have been used in traditional medicine to treat diabetes, chicken pox, external wounds, and cancer.
 Although Sutherlandia is not generally consumed as a dietary supplement in the West, some use the raw herb as an adaptogen.

-Sutherlandia was shown to have antioxidant and anti-inflammatory effects in vitro (9).
-Pinitol, a constituent of Sutherlandia, demonstrated antidiabetic effects by increasing the availability of glucose for cell metabolism (2).
-Sutherlandia was also shown to upregulate VAMP3, a gene which plays a role in vesicle transport, and also regulate 26 other genes that code for vesicle transporters, receptors, signalling molecules, transcription factors, and metabolic enzymes (14).
+In vitro studies suggest Sutherlandia has antioxidant and anti-inflammatory effects (9).
+The constituent pinitol demonstrated antidiabetic effects by increasing availability of glucose for cell metabolism (2).
+Sutherlandia upregulated VAMP3, a gene which plays a role in vesicle transport, and also regulated 26 other genes that code for vesicle transporters, receptors, signalling molecules, transcription factors, and metabolic enzymes (14).
 GABA found in the dry leaves of this herb can slow down nerve cell activity (2).

-In other studies, the ethanolic extract of Sutherlandia inhibited growth of MCF-7 breast adenocarcinoma cell line by inducing apoptosis (10) (11).
-Sutherlandia also downregulated metalloproteinases (MMP), which control cell migration, proliferation, apoptosis, and regulate tumor expansion, angiogenesis, and dissemination (10).
+An ethanolic extract of Sutherlandia inhibited growth of MCF-7 breast adenocarcinoma cells by inducing apoptosis (10) (11).
+Sutherlandia also downregulated metalloproteinases that control cell migration, proliferation, and apoptosis, and regulate tumor expansion, angiogenesis, and dissemination (10).